SpineElements/spine-expansion-panel-list/README.md

 `--spine-expansion-panel-list-item`           | Mixin applied to all list item containers      | `{}` `--spine-expansion-panel-list-expanded-item`  | Mixin applied to expanded list item containers | `{}` `--spine-expansion-panel-list-expansion-size` | Size by which an expanded item's left/right edges stand out relative to the side edges of collapsed items | `20px`
+`--spine-expansion-panel-list-focus-color`    | A color for displaying a focus bar and a semi-transparent overlay for a focused item | `#53c297`
+`--spine-expansion-panel-list-item-focus-bar` | Mixin for a focus bar for a focused item (displayed on the left item's side by default) | `{}`
+`--spine-expansion-panel-list-item-focus-overlay` | Mixin for an semi-transparent overlay that is displayed over a focused item | `{}`
+`--shadow-elevation-2dp`                      | Mixin that specifies a shadow used for collapsed items by default | (see @polymer/paper-styles/shadow.js)
+`--shadow-elevation-8dp`                      | Mixin that specifies a shadow used for expanded items by default  | (see @polymer/paper-styles/shadow.js)

 # License